-Here are 5 common mistakes that will hurt the eventual sale of your business.
+Here are 5 common mistakes that will hurt the sale of your business.

 It may be tempting to keep your financial records the old-fashioned way through a handwritten ledger or Excel files.
 Resist that urge.
 It is absolutely a necessity that your bookkeeping is done through a widely recognized accounting software like Quickbooks.
-Buyers need to see solid record keeping because it tells a story about your business.
+Buyers need to see solid record keeping.
+It tells a story about your business.
 Pouring through a pile of notebooks do not give interested parties peace of mind.

 The more data the better.
 It allows you to pinpoint specific periods of time and make better decisions.
-Large amounts of information that is easily accessible reduces risk and gives buyers the confidence they need.
+Large amounts of information that are easily accessible reduce risk and give buyers the confidence they need.

 If you need another reason to keep electronic books, it’s because the money you save on software you will give back to your accountant in hourly fees and it will likely cost you more.
 Making sense of chicken scratch is expensive.. if you can find an accountant willing to work with you.

 Be familiar with your numbers and be able to answer simple questions about your financial health.
 You should know details including:

 - how much money is owed to you

 If you can’t answer these questions within reasonable ranges off the top of your head, you are not paying close enough attention.

 Buyers tend to focus on Earnings Before Taxes, Interest, Depreciation, and Amortization (EBTIDA).
 This means regardless of volume, you must also concern yourself with margin.
 This is loosely defined as the difference between what it costs to produce your product or service versus what you actually sell it for after all expenses are paid.